Chouchi: History

-At the beginning of the 3rd century CE, Yang Teng (楊騰), chieftain of the White Neck Di (白項氐), had occupied the southeast area of modern Gansu province, at the upper course of the Han River.
-His followers Yang Ju (楊駒) and Yang Qianwan (楊千萬) paid tribute to the emperors of the Cao-Wei Dynasty and were rewarded with the title of prince (wáng 王).
-Yang Feilong (楊飛龍) shifted the center of the Chouchi realm back to Lüeyang, where his successor Yang Maosou reigned as an independent king at the beginning of the 4th century.
+The Yang clan were initially the leaders of a prominent Di tribe in Qingshui County, Lüeyang Commandery (略陽郡; in modern Tianshui, Gansu) known as the Qingshui Di (清水氐).
+At the beginning of the 3rd century, Yang Teng (楊騰) led the tribe to migrate to Mount Chouchi in present-day Longnan, Gansu at the upper course of the Han River.
+His successors, (楊駒) and Yang Qianwan (楊千萬) paid tribute to the emperors of the Cao Wei Dynasty and were rewarded with the title of prince (wáng 王).
+According to Commentary on the Water Classic, at the top of Mount Chouchi were flat fields measuring around a hundred acres.
+Hence, the people of Chouchi were also known as the Baiqing Di (百頃氐; Hundred Acres Di).

+Yang Feilong (楊飛龍) briefly shifted the center of the Chouchi realm back to Lüeyang, but his successor Yang Maosou later returned to Chouchi, where he reigned as an independent king at the beginning of the 4th century.
 The Chouchi troops often plundered territories in the Central Plains to the east and abducted people there, but the troops of Eastern Jin and Han-Zhao deprived the Chouchi empire of some of its people.
 In 322, Yang Nandi suffered a defeat at the hands of Han-Zhao and was degraded to prince of Wudu (武都王) and duke of Chouchi (仇池公).
 The following years were characterized by numerous internal struggles among the Yang clan and several usurpations of the throne.
 The rulers were not seen as mere regional inspectors (cishi 刺史) or governors (taishou 太守) of their region under the government of Jin.